-Turn your passion into profit this summer.
-Learn how to launch your own business.
-STARTUE Every year, thousands of children write to the president.
+Every year, thousands of children write to the president.
 But 11-year-old Frank "FX" Giaccio, of Falls Church, Virginia, had an unusual request: He asked to mow the White House lawn.
 In his letter, Frank explained that he'd started a lawn-mowing business, and he offered to do this job for free.

 To Frank's surprise, the White House agreed.
 So last September, he spent five hours there.
-He mowed the Rose Garden lawn and met President Donald Trump and Vice President Mike Pence.
-Frank's budding business benefited from the high-profile job.
-His experience was far from typical, but summer is a terrific time to start a business.
-Think through what might work for you.
-Do my likes match up with local needs?
+He mowed the Rose Garden lawn, met President Donald Trump and Vice President Mike Pence, and visited the Oval Office.

+Frank's budding business benefited from the highprofile job.
+While his experience was far from typical, summer is a terrific time to start a business of your own.
+Ask yourself these questions to figure out what kind of venture might work for you.

+Where do my likes match up with local needs?